QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

    Output data in easy to parse format.
 Table header is skipped and columns are separated by `|` character.

+.. option:: --raw-list

+   Give plain list of VM names, without header or separator.
+Useful in scripts.
+   Same as --raw-data --fields=name

 .. option:: --verbose, -v